-- (a) The removal of lands from the Agricultural designation shall be discouraged and shall be permitted through an amendment to this Plan only for expansions of settlement areas in accordance with the policies of subsection 3.1.2(f) or limited non residential uses in compliance with the policies of section 5.2.4(b) below. - (b) An amendment to this Plan to permit limited non-residential uses in an area designated Agricultural may be permitted only if it can be demonstrated that: - i there is a need within the period to 2031 for additional land to be designated to accommodate the proposed use; - ii the land does not comprise a specialty crop area; - iii the proposed use complies with the Minimum Distance Separation Formulae; - iv alternative locations have been evaluated and: - there are no reasonable alternative locations which avoid prime agricultural areas; - there are no reasonable alternative locations in prime agricultural areas with lower priority agricultural lands; - v the impacts on existing permitted uses, particularly agricultural uses, can are to be appropriately mitigated; and, - vi there is compliance with all other applicable policies of this Plan. - (c) Subsection (b) above does not apply to amendments related to extractive industrial uses that are in compliance with the provisions of subsection 5.6.2(k) and all other applicable policies.
+- (a) The removal of lands from the Agricultural designation shall be discouraged and shall be permitted through an amendment to this Plan only for expansions of settlement areas in accordance with the policies of subsection 3.1.2(f). - (b) An amendment to this Plan to permit limited non-residential uses in an area designated Agricultural may be permitted only if it can be demonstrated that: - i there is a need within the period to 2031 for additional land to be designated to accommodate the proposed use; - ii the land does not comprise a specialty crop area; - iii the proposed use complies with the Minimum Distance Separation Formulae; - iv alternative locations have been evaluated and: - there are no reasonable alternative locations which avoid prime agricultural areas;

+- there are no reasonable alternative locations in prime agricultural areas with lower priority agricultural lands; - v the impacts on existing permitted uses, particularly agricultural uses, are to be appropriately mitigated; and, - vi there is compliance with all other applicable policies of this Plan. - (c) Subsection (b) above does not apply to amendments related to extractive industrial uses that are in compliance with the provisions of subsection 5.6.2(k) and all other applicable policies.